 The Corsair has ventured into a digital RGB lighting solution on their ever popular DDR4 memories and has launched the Dominator Platinum RGB kits and the Vengeance RGB Pro.
 Both types are high-performance kits with vivid, fluid and amazing lighting solution.
 We have taken a spin on their Vengeance RGB Pro 16GB kit as Corsair was kind enough to sponsor our AMD test bench which we have recently set up with the help of AMD, Asus, Corsair, and Antec.
 Our future contents will have test results from both platforms (Intel and AMD).
 The Vengeance RGB Pro are available in multiple of 8GB modules starting from 16GB and going as high as 128GB featuring the tested speeds of 2666MHz (minimum on any kit) and going all the way up to mouthwatering 4700MHz speeds.
 These kits feature the Intel XMP 2.0 and have a 288-pin layout for the DDR4 type memory.
 SPD speed on our sample is 2133MHz with SPD timing of 15-15-15-36.
 Tested speed on the kit is 3200MHz (PC4-25600) with tested timing of 16-18-18-36 at 1.350V.
 The Corsair Vengeance RGB Pro comes in two colors; white and black.
 I have tested the black color.

-These kits are using Samsung B-Dies which makes them offer utmost performance.
+Our review sample is using Samsung B-Dies which makes them offer utmost performance.
 The package is standard monolithic 78-ball FBGA.
 Die Density is 8 Gb B-Die (20 nm) with a composition of 1024M x8 (64MB x8 x16 banks).
 These kits have black color PCB with ICs on both sides indicating that standard PCB is being used for all capacities.
 Our kit is a single-sided one.
 It has 4 Samsung chips each of 1GB on the left side of the PCB and same 4 chips on the right side.
 As is the case with the DDR4s, there is no chip in the center of the PCB.
 There is a single thin thermal pad running on the entire length of the heat spreader on the non-populated side whereas the populated side has cut-to-size thermal pads on each chip.
 The ICs are handpicked and monitored to ensure better performance with extended stable overclocking.
 Corsair is not exclusively using Samsung chips on these kits hence your kit could have other manufacturers’ chips as well.

 The dimension of a module is 142x45x7mm (LxHxW).
 The total height of a module is 50mm including the 288-pin connector.
 It is 45mm without the exposed PCB and connector.
 You would need to keep in mind the height of a module with respect to the CPU cooler as there is no point if the RGB enabled modules are blocked or hidden under the cooler.
 The heat spreaders carry a bold yet pleasant design.
 They are made of anodized aluminum.
 The heat spreaders are not covering the entire length of the PCB.